,

 Each child identified as having an additional need will have a Pupil Passport/Individual Learning Plan, drawn up by the class teacher and which parents are invited to contribute to.
 These are reviewed termly.

-As a parent/carer you are also welcome to discuss your child’s education and progress with the school SENDCO (Ms V Thomas), however, it is expected that concerns are first raised with the class teacher.
+As a parent/carer you are also welcome to discuss your child’s education and progress with the school Inclusion lead (Mrs T Jordan), however, it is expected that concerns are first raised with the class teacher.
 Appointments should be made via the school office.

 • HOW WILL PUPILS BE CONSULTED AND INVOLVED WITH THEIR EDUCATION?